Tanker (ship): Description

+Regulations

 Tighter regulation means that tankers now cause fewer environmental disasters resulting from oil spills than in the 1970s.
 Amoco Cadiz, Braer, Erika, Exxon Valdez, Prestige and Torrey Canyon were examples of accidents.
 Oil spills from tankers amounted to around 1,000 tonnes in 2020 from three incidents (an all-time low), down from 636,000 tonnes from 92 incidents in 1979 - a fall of 99.8%.

+For ships internationally, the regulations of the International Maritime Organization apply, specifically Annex I, prevention of pollution by oil under MARPOL 73/78 and rules for construction under the SOLAS Convention.
+These include requirements for inert gas systems designed to supply inert gas to cargo tanks to prevent an explosive atmosphere from being present.

+For tankers that are either operate in United States waters or are owned by US based companies, rules govern their design, construction and operation.
+Specifically under the US Code of Federal Regulations Title 33 - Navigation and Navigable Waters, Title 40 - Protection of Environment, Title 46 - Shipping, Title 47 - Telecommunication and Title 49 - Transportation.

-Design considerations
+Design and operational considerations

 Many modern tankers are designed for a specific cargo and a specific route.
 Draft is typically limited by the depth of water in loading and unloading harbors; and may be limited by the depth of straits or canals along the preferred shipping route.
 Cargoes with high vapor pressure at ambient temperatures may require pressurized tanks or vapor recovery systems.
 Tank heaters may be required to maintain heavy crude oil, residual fuel, asphalt, wax, or molasses in a fluid state for offloading.

+Designs will vary by the type of tanker.
+For oil tankers, systems will need to be in place to manage operational hazards, including a means of producing and introducing inert gas into cargo tanks to prevent explosion.
+Cargo tanks are typically fitted with the ability to monitor levels of liquid within a tank, as well as an overfill or high level alarm function.
+For Gas carriers, including LNG carriers, gas design cargo containment systems are required.
+These should include means to monitor temperature, volume and pressure, as well as pressure relief valves and associated safety systems in accordance with the IGC Code.

+Tank lids and joints between pipes may need to be bonded to prevent static electricity from causing an explosion.

+The International Safety Guide for Oil Tankers and Terminals is the industry code of practice that applies to oil tankers globally.

 Tanker capacity

 Tankers used for liquid fuels are classified according to their capacity.